sarojinisarkar/Excel-Projects-Case-Study-Store-Data-Analysis/Top(5)states.md

-Top 5 best selling states and top 3 cities under top 5 states:
+Top 5 best selling states and top 3 cities under top 5 states: To get top 5 best selling staes and cities used staes name as row labels and Amount in values then created horizontal bar graph.